 GMAT diagnostic

-This Free GMAT Diagnostic Test has 24 questions.
+This Free GMAT Focus Edition Diagnostic Test has 24 questions.
 It offers a simple way to understand the type of questions to expect in the GMAT.
 The Quantitative Reasoning questions cover topics like number properties, algebra, coordinates, permutation and combination, arithmetic word problems – percentages, time and distance, etc. Both PS and DS types have been included.
 The Verbal reasoning section consists of questions on Sentence correction, Critical reasoning and Reading comprehension.
 Some of the questions have been developed in-house and some borrowed from different sources on GMATclub (which are widely available).

 Though this is NOT an adaptive test, the time limit to complete the test would be similar to an actual GMAT test.